 Cowpea family beans/peas and Bradyrhizobium peanut inoculants for fixing nitrogen.
 High Plains Extension survey work years ago suggested that fields which had never been in black-eye production before (or at a minimum, within the last 5 years) had lower Bradyrhizobium root nodule counts.
 We recommend that all BEP fields be inoculated, but this is especially important for long rotations from previous BEP.
 But there is good news!
 The same strain of inoculant, Bradyrhizobium sp.
 (Vigna), inoculates peanuts and black-eyed peas.
-Peanut inoculants may not mention the cowpea family, but producers have expanded options to apply an inoculant if they can use granular or especially in-furrow liquid peanut inoculants.
+Peanut inoculants may not mention the cowpea family of BEP on the label, but producers have expanded options to apply an inoculant if they can use granular or especially in-furrow liquid peanut inoculants.

 Recent research on soybeans and Austrian winter peas in the Texas South Plains has shown much higher nodulation is achieved when the same seed-applied inoculants are sprayed in-furrow, which is the customary and preferred means of applying inoculant in peanut production.
 Thus some farmers have the inoculation equipment on their planters to do the same for black-eyed peas.
 I encourage you to consider this.
 Or lease a planter from a peanut farmer that has in-furrow application equipment.
 Previous observations on black-eyed peas and inoculants have been only for seedbox powder materials (much lower bacterial counts), which have been inconsistent if unsuccessful in increasing nodulation.
-In-furrow liquid product costs run about \$7-8/acre.
+In-furrow liquid product costs run about \$8-10/acre.
 If seedbox powders are your only option, then consider a sterile peat inoculant with a sticker already in the inoculant, which has higher bacterial counts and adheres to the seed better than conventional seedbox powder inoculants.
-Wetting the seed will improve sticking of the inoculant, but this is impractical for BEP seeding rates if you are planting very many acres.
+Wetting the seed will improve sticking of the inoculant, but this may be impractical for BEP seeding rates if you are planting very many acres.

 Pinto bean.
-Contracts for 2012 may be available from E & J Ag. and possibly Peas, Inc. Pintos are very susceptible to heat above 93°F during flowering and ideally should be planted by late April or after late June to minimize the heat.
+No current contracts for 2014 were noted among the above BEP contractors.
+Pintos are very susceptible to heat above 93°F during flowering and ideally should be planted by late April or after late June to minimize the heat.
 Heat-resistant varieties such as Bill-Z may be more productive under West Texas conditions when heat is a concern.
 Othello and Cinnabar are other popular varieties, and new releases may be available, but the increasing preference is to choose direct-cut varieties.
-For information on pinto bean production in Texas view Dr. Rollie Roberts' publication L-5012 "Texas Commercial Vegetable Growers Guide: Pinto Beans" on the web at http://aggie-horticulture.tamu.edu/extension/beans/pintobeans.html
+For information on pinto bean production in Texas view the statewide Extension pinto bean guide at http://aggie-horticulture.tamu.edu/vegetable/files/2011/10/pintobean.pdf

 Other peas and beans-Purple hulls, pinkeyes, crowder, mung, black, etc. In addition, some of the above contractors, especially C.T.
-Smith/Peas Inc. (small seed blocks in 2012), and E&J Ag., may have limited contracts available on several other types of beans (including black and mung), peas, and small-acre seed blocks including crowder peas, pinkeyes, purplehulls, creams, etc. C.K.
-Nickels is offering \$48/cwt. on black beans.
+Smith/Peas Inc. (small seed blocks in 2014), may have limited contracts available on several other types of beans (including black and mung), peas, and small-acre seed blocks including crowder peas, pinkeyes, purplehulls, creams, etc. C.K.
+Nickels has recently contracted black beans.
 Call for current contract availability and price.
 Acreage is limited but many of these crops will readily fit a short-season window.
 Be sure to ascertain if there are any planting restrictions after certain herbicides or other chemicals such as Temik applied to cotton.